 The goal of these Small Group Discussions is to support interaction among experts and health professionals.
-In order to facilitate this, the Small Group Discussions are limited to those are part of the clinical coaching program and no more than ten attendees.
+In order to facilitate this, the Small Group Discussions are limited to those are part of the mentoring program and no more than ten attendees.
 Those who are part of the program will receive an email notifying you of an upcoming discussion.

 Below is a recap of some recent Small Group Discussions.